gcjensen/splend-api/README.md

-# settle-api
+# splend-api
-The RESTful API behind the Settle iOS app
+The RESTful API behind the Splend iOS app